She’s voted in every election since 1940. A pandemic wasn’t going to stop her this year.

 Lumpkin’s grandson, Soren Kyale, described the covering he designed for her as a “fan blowing air through a filter through a hood.”

-The former Chicago public school teacher said as she trekked out to the mailbox, she wasn’t worried about her ability to safely cast her vote this year.
+The former Chicago public school teacher said as she headed out to the mailbox, she wasn’t worried about her ability to safely cast her vote this year.

 “I didn’t feel it was a risk at all to mail it,” she said about her ballot, adding: “The postal workers have assured us that our ballots will be delivered, and I think they’ll go beyond the call of duty to guarantee these ballots get delivered.”